Funkateer/todoList/README.md

-using jQuery fontawesome and google-font
+using jQuery a simple todolist, have a look:

 https://funkateer.github.io/todoList